 After surgery, you may find it easier to eat 6 small meals per day rather than 3 large meals.
 Your meals should be nutritious and contain protein.
 Protein is important for healing and regaining strength after surgery.
-You should also be drinking 6-8 glasses of fluid a day.
-Drinking adequate amounts of fluid each day can help with constipation after surgery.
+You should also be drinking 2-3L of fluid a day.
+This can be difficult for many kidney transplant recipients as fluid restrictions are common while on dialysis.
+Ensuring an adequate fluid intake after your transplant is critical to the health of your new kidney.
+In addition, drinking adequate amounts of fluid each day can help with constipation after surgery.
 Do NOT include coffee, tea or cola beverages as part of your daily fluid consumption.

-□ Daily Routines following Transplant
+■ Daily Routines following Transplant

-You will have a liver transplant pathway posted on your wall.
+You will have a kidney transplant pathway posted on your wall.
 This will help you to know what to expect each day.
 Your nurse will help you work through each step of the pathway.
-The Liver Transplant Team will check on you progress on the pathway each day.
+The Kidney Transplant Team will check on you progress on the pathway each day.